architmadankar/notice-app-firebase/README.md

 # NoticeMe

-Digital notice board android use firebase as database.
+Digital notice board android app, that uses firebase as database.

 Have multiple login for user and admin.
 Firebase authentication, firebase storage and realtime database are used.